Andrettin/Wyrmsun/readme.txt

 - Added a starting town hall for players in the Central Park, Little Island, Looking Upwards, No Man's Land, North-South Conflict, Northern Lakes and Time for Decisions custom maps.
 - Increased the amount of space around deposits in random maps.
 - Unicorns (and other animals) can no longer start trapped in a single tile between trees/rocks on random custom maps.
-- Yale caves are now generated for random custom maps which use the Swamp tileset.
+- Yale Caves are now generated for random custom maps which use the Swamp tileset.

 * Miscellaneous
 - Fixed the "northwest-northeast-inner" border graphics, which were incorrectly using the graphics for the "northwest-northeast-southwest-inner" border.